Support for Students and Schools Impacted by Coronavirus

 Exam questions assess the course concepts and skills outlined in the course framework.
 For more information on exam weighting, download the AP European History Course and Exam Description (CED).
 Scoring guidelines for each of the sample free-response questions in the CED are also available.

 Scoring rubrics – general scoring criteria for the document-based and long essay questions, regardless of specific question prompt – are available in the course and exam description (CED).
-Later this summer, these rubrics will also be available as a standalone document in the same format as the new scoring guidelines.

 Encourage your students to visit the AP European History student page for exam information and exam practice.